 CCU’s Master of Business Administration students take their core business administration courses through CCU.
 These courses may be taken in-person one evening per week or online, so students have maximum flexibility.

 The InfoSec courses are available online through the University of Fairfax.
 CCU students are able to transfer their University of Fairfax credits within certain guidelines.
 For terms and conditions on transferring credits, please review the CCU-Fairfax Articulation Agreement (PDF).

 Many of the InfoSec emphases are highlighted below.
-For details, please review the University of Fairfax Curriculum Overview (PDF).
+For details, please visit the University of Fairfax website to request a brochure.

 Or, submit your information: